Michal673410/Notepad-in-java/README.md

-Just a notepad in java, i am very lazy so ts wont get updated daily, it doesnt even work yet👀👀👀
+Just a notepad in java, i am very lazy so ts wont get updated daily, it works son🙏

+//it doesnt even work yet👀👀👀